jamcha-aa/init/README.md

 - Install packages of the previous section.
 - Install "Source Han Sans Code-JP" fonts if you use linux.
 - Enjoy.

+#### bash on ubuntu on windows init.el

+Recently I made an another version of init.el (in buw folder) especially for bash on ubuntu on windows.
+This version contains ddskk, helm, magit, org-license, twittering-mode, yatex, and xah-lookup.
+This init.el allows dired to open binary files with registered windows applications (e.g., open a pdf with adobe reader).
+I strongly recommend to use [wsl-terminal and cbwin](https://github.com/goreliu/wsl-terminal/releases) via bash accessing.